 How to Pipe Chocolate Ganache

 To pipe it, let the ganache cool completely in the refrigerator for 30 minutes so it will be firm enough to pipe onto the cookies, cupcakes, or cake.
 It makes a gloriously thick, shiny topping that’s completely irresistible.

 How to Make Whipped Chocolate Ganache for Chocolate Ganache Frosting

 If you want to go from a glorious silky liquid ganache to soft and whipped, simply let the ganache cool.
 Keep an eye on it because you want the consistency to be soft, not hard before you whisk.

 For those of us that are impatient (this girl!) putting the ganache in the refrigerator will save you some time.
 Put the bowl in the fridge and take it out to whisk every 10 minutes.
 Once the ganache is at a soft consistency, whip on high speed with a stand mixer or hand mixer until the ganache is thickened into a whipped fluffy consistency.

 Tips for Making Ganache

-- The trick to a great chocolate ganache is to get the cream to the perfect heating point but do not let it come to a full boil.
+- The trick is to get the cream to the perfect heating point but do not let it come to a full boil.
 You may choose to use a double boiler if you would like to, but it’s not necessary for this recipe.